History

 • Highlight women scholars through a lecture series.

-For more than 20 years, WiSE has proudly served the women students and faculty in STEM at Syracuse University.
+For more than 20 years, WiSE has proudly served women students and faculty in STEM and their allies of all races, sexes, and genders at Syracuse University.
 The program has grown and evolved to meet participant needs, yet remains a strong, interdisciplinary organization led and driven by faculty.

-In 2020, Morgan Foss, WiSE Intern and graduate student at the Newhouse School of Public Communications, researched and designed the above booklet (see cover image) detailing the history and accomplishments of WiSE.
-View Celebrating 20 Years of WiSE (3,064 kb PDF).
+In 2020, Morgan Foss, WiSE Intern and graduate student at the Newhouse School of Public Communications, researched and designed a booklet detailing the history and accomplishments of WiSE.
+View Celebrating 20 Years of WiSE (PDF).

 “Because there is a lack of women at all levels of education and careers in engineering and sciences, there is inherently a lack of women role models for junior women members of the STEM community.
 Without support and guidance from other women, both at junior and senior levels, many women may find engineering and sciences to be inhospitable disciplines.
-It is important that women include in their career plan opportunities to reach back to the next generation of women engineers and scientists.” -Dr. Bhatia
+It is important that women include in their career plan opportunities to reach back to the next generation of women engineers and scientists.”– Dr. Shobha Bhatia, WiSE Co-Founder